Smoking vs Grilling: The Heat Is On—But Which Method Is Right for Your BBQ?

 Do I need a dedicated smoker?

 Looking to upgrade your tools?
-We also carry thermometers, charcoal, and accessories to help you master both methods.
+We also carry thermometers, charcoal, and BBQ accessories to help you master both smoking and grilling.

 More BBQ Gear Comparisons and Tips